 Complex fee structures

 One of the most complex aspects of the hedge fund is how fees are paid.
 Typically, they have the same management fees that a regular mutual fund has, but they also have something called performance fees.
 Performance fees are fees over and above the management fees and they are only paid if the fund reaches certain performance incentives.
 If you are buying a hedge fund, make sure you take the time to read the small print on fees.
 This performance fee could be the biggest variable in your returns.

-Hedge funds most attractive feature is the ability to protect capital and even make money in down markets.
+The hedge fund’s most attractive feature is the ability to protect capital and even make money in down markets.
 However, it is important that every investor knows that most hedge funds come with significant risk.
 With added investment strategies, there are also added opportunities to make bad decisions and mistakes.
 In a hedge fund, mistakes can be magnified without risk controls.
-One of the key risk factors is understanding a hedge fund’s potential exposure to leverage.
-Before buying a hedge fund, try to get some idea of how much leverage they can and will do, and what their worst case scenario is?
+One of the key risk factors in understanding a hedge fund’s potential exposure to leverage.
+Before buying a hedge fund, try to get some idea of how much leverage they can and will do, and what their worst-case scenario is?
 Under what conditions could they lose money?
 What are the risk controls?

 Little to no track record

 Although hedge funds have been around for a long time, their track records are pretty tough to find.
-At this time, a five year track record is considered long term.
-Not only are the track records short but also their track records do not guarantee that hedge fund mangers will not blow up with a big mistake in the future.
+At this time, a five-year track record is considered long term.
+Not only are the track records short but also their track records do not guarantee that hedge fund managers will not blow up with a big mistake in the future.
 The problem is, one mistake can be devastating for the investor.

 My two cents

 Hedge funds definitely have piqued my interest.
 Keep in mind; just like anything else, there are good hedge funds and bad ones.
 It is important to do your homework and understand the strategies that hedge funds employ.
 My personal bias is to invest in hedge funds that have good risk controls.
 As we have all learned, the risk does matter.